e.allow

 This will grant the address permanent access to seeing, publicly decrypting and computing over the ciphertext.

-Since handles are immutable, sharing access to a variable to an account only grants access to the current value of the variable.
-Whenever the variable is updated, the handle changes and the access to the new handle must be granted again.
 For example, ou can share your current balance with an address, but if you update your balance, the address will not be able to see the new value.

 e.allowThis(value)